TuksModelChecking/Satmas/README.md

 2. Copy the open-wbo_static executable to the implementation folder.
 3. Checkout the branch of the solver you want to use (epsilon-nash)
 4. cd into the implementation folder.
-5. Install project dependencies with ``` pip install -r requirements.txt ```
+5. Install project dependencies with ``` uv sync ```
-6. To execute the program you can run ``` python3 main.py -m iepne -s ./path/to/scenario.yml ```, this will execute the iterative algorithm, to run the direct algorithm pass the ``` -m wepne ``` as a flag.
+6. To execute the program you can run ``` uv run main.py -m iepne -s ./path/to/scenario.yml ```, this will execute the iterative algorithm, to run the direct algorithm pass the ``` -m wepne ``` as a flag.